UniMath/agda-unimath/src/orthogonal-factorization-systems/extensions-dependent-maps.lagda.md

     inv-equiv (inv-compute-total-extension-dependent-type)
 ```

-### The truncation level of the type of extensions is bounded by the truncation level of the codomains
+### The truncation level of the type of extensions is bounded by the truncation level of the codomain

 ```agda
 module _